hozuki/beatmap-visualization-server-protocol/protocol-draft.md

 ### Specific Requests and Notifications

-Requests and notifications whose methods start with `$/` are messages which are protocol implementation dependent and might not be implementable in all clients or servers.
+Requests and notifications whose methods start with `$/` are messages which are protocol implementation-dependent and might not be implementable or supported in all editors or simulators.
 For example, asynchronous actions (LSP's `$/cancelRequest`), game-specific methods (`$/game/cgss/preview/gotoMeasure`), etc.

 ## Methods